Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

 ### Indexed datatypes

 One could say indexed datatypes are the main difference between a proof language and a normal functional language.
-They are like polymorphic datatypes, except that the type can depend on values, not only other types, which can change as the structure grows.
+They are like polymorphic datatypes, except that the type can depend on values, not only other types, and can change as the structure grows.
 For example, a Vector is like a List, except that its type stores its own length:

 ```javascript